YusafOsei-Bonsu/webpack-demo/README.md

 - Webpack's watch mode recompiles code after detecting a code change.

-- Webpack's dev server is capable of live reloading.
+- Webpack's dev server is capable of live reloading. |

+- `webpack-dev-middleware` is a wrapper that emits files processed by webpack to a server.
+This is used in `webpack-dev-server` internally, however it's available as a separate package to allow more custom setups if desired.

 ## Future Learning
 - Need to learn how to load fonts.